GowthamAnbu/obsidian-v0/Learning and Creative Work.md

 		2. What if we Time box this extremeness - we do everything in a time boxed manner - do all extreme things but also at the same time both control it and let go of control at the same time.
 		3. I said lot things above but I don't know the name for each - so give me the names of each as well with the summary and detailed explanation of them as well (maybe links to YT videos, books where can I research further by deep diving)
 		4. and if we just expand the scope from emotions to senses/ non-sense entities = then This is what Awareness is then ?
+	5. What are all the different narrare that many great communicators used in this world both fictional and non fictional. list it down with a summary of it (be more concise here). what is the best narrare that you think is out there ? and what is the best narrare that closely relates to Decoy/Diversionary "Ging" Strategy ?